How to Sleep With Lower Back Pain: The Best Positions to Try

 Types of Lower Back Pain and How They Affect Sleep

-The key differences between acute and lower back pain are duration, symptoms, causes and treatment.
+The key differences between acute and lower back pain are duration, causes and treatment.

 Acute Lower Back Pain

-Acute lumbar pain lasts up to 6 weeks, usually caused by muscle strain, herniated discs and ligament sprains.
-These result from an injury to the lumbar spine from lifting heavy objects, for example.
+Acute lumbar pain may last up to 6 weeks, usually caused by muscle strain, a herniated disc and/or ligament sprains.
+This can happen due to an injury from lifting heavy objects, but it can also happen after everyday activity.

 The pain is stabbing or sharp and worsens with sudden movements.
 However, acute pain improves with rest, therapy and non-steroidal anti-inflammatory drugs (NSAIDs).